 - Customer's existing MFA enrollment data will not be deleted (if you turn it back on they will not have to re-enroll)

 - That method will be immediately removed from the list of available MFA Methods (at Login and in Self-Service)

 - If you turn off an MFA method and then re-enable it and the customer no longer has access to that verification email or phone number that may not be able to recover their account via self-service.
-Manual intervention via the helpdesk (Fusion admin console) will be required.
+Manual intervention via the helpdesk (Strivacity admin console) will be required.